mpi4jax/mpi4jax/README.rst

 With ``mpi4jax``, you can scale your JAX-based simulations to *entire CPU and GPU clusters* (without ever leaving ``jax.jit``).

+In the spirit of differentiable programming, ``mpi4jax`` also supports differentiating through some MPI operations.

 Quick installation
 ------------------